Skip to main content

 What is a "Covenant Partner"?
 And is that different than being a "Member"?

-In our Presbyterian denomination, we refer to church members as "covenant partners".
-We do this out of a belief that partnerships are more relational, and in this special relationship, we have a commitment to one another (i.e. "covenant").
-However, don't be surprised if we use both terms "members" and "covenant partners" interchangeably since we are quite used to both!
+In our Presbyterian denomination, we refer to church members as "covenant partners."
+We do this out of a belief that partnerships are more relational, and in this special relationship, we have a commitment to one another.
+(The Bible's word for this is a "covenant.")
+However, don't be surprised if we use both terms "members" and "covenant partners" interchangeably, since we are quite used to both!

 We want to get to know you in these few weeks and let you get to know us.
 Your rsvp lets us prepare a guidebook for you/your family and communicate with you if there is anything special to know before/while attending.
 To register for this class or to receive more information, RSVP (use the link at the top of the page) or contact Justin Lewis.